 - Write down your BP, the date, the time, and which arm you used to take the BP.
-Take your blood pressure twice and write down both readings.
+Take your BP 2 times and write down both readings.
+Use the same arm each time.
 These BP readings can be 1 minute apart.

 What else you need to know:

 - Take your BP medicines as directed.
-Do not stop taking your medicines if your blood pressure is at your goal.
-A blood pressure at your goal means your medicine is working correctly.
+Do not stop taking your medicines if your BP is at your goal.
+A BP at your goal means your medicine is working correctly.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.